webkatu/leads.js/README.md

 It is also possible to give an array to `name` such as `app.param(['class', 'id'], callback)`

-leads.js is using `path-to-regexp`.
 Please refer to [path-to-regexp](https://github.com/pillarjs/path-to-regexp) about path that contains the parameters.

 #### <a name="app_route">app.route(path)</a>